 Dr Jamie Wood, Lecturer: joint appointment with Mathematics: complexity and emergence in biologically inspired models; computational and statistical mechanics methodologies; Daisyworld; quantitative genetics; investigating flocking and herding behaviour in animals, and network rewiring; quorum sensing and biofilm formation; biochemical network modelling.
 Based in YCCSA.

-Professor J Peter W Young: population genetics, molecular phylogeny and comparative genomics of rhizobia and other bacteria; molecular ecology and diversity of mycorrhizal fungi; bioinformatics and environmental genomics; biologically-inspired computing.
+Professor J Peter W Young Emeritus: Population genetics, molecular phylogeny and comparative genomics of rhizobia and other bacteria; molecular ecology and diversity of mycorrhizal fungi; bioinformatics and environmental genomics; biologically-inspired computing.